Skilled Worker Route

 OTHER: | ||

-Case worker information and examples are available in the Skilled worker case worker guidance, page 32.
+Case worker information and examples are available in the Skilled worker case worker guidance, from page 33.

 Eligibility checklist